Updated June 2022

 Family Justice and Justice Access Centres

-Centres are staffed by trained interviewers and about 60 Family Justice Counsellors.
+Family Justice Centres are staffed by trained interviewers and Family Justice Counsellors (FJCs).
 The interviewers provide early information and determine clients’ initial needs.
-The Family Justice Counsellors are certified1 and accredited2 family mediators who help people with issues involving parenting arrangements, guardianship, contact, child support, and spousal support.
+FJCs are accredited mediators available to assist you in making important decisions when experiencing separation or divorce.
+For example, you may need to sort out parental responsibilities, who the child will live with, when they will see each parent and how much child support will be paid.
 Where appropriate, they can involve children in the mediation process if requested by the parents.
-There are also four Child Support Officers (located in Surrey, Kelowna, Vancouver and Nanaimo) who specialize in facilitating child and spousal support negotiations.
+There are also Child Support Officers (CSOs) in some locations who specialize in facilitating child and spousal support negotiations.
 They can assist with consent orders or variations in both Provincial and Supreme Court.

-Justice Access Centres provide a greater range of services, delivered by various partner organizations as well as FJSD staff.
-In addition to the services available at Family Justice Centres, Justice Access Centres offer self-help resource rooms to support people with various family and civil justice needs (such as separation and divorce, housing or debt issues), limited legal advice from lawyers onsite, debt counselling, and civil mediation.
+JACs are located in Abbotsford, Nanaimo, Surrey, Vancouver and Victoria.
+They provide a greater range of services, delivered by various partner organizations as well as FJSD staff.
+In addition to the services available at Family Justice Centres, JACs offer self-help resource rooms to support people with various family and civil justice needs (such as separation and divorce, housing or debt issues), limited legal advice from lawyers onsite, debt counselling, and civil mediation.

 What happens after you contact FJSD?

-After you contact a Family Justice Centre, Justice Access Centre or the telephone service, an interviewer will talk to you about your reasons for making contact and provide a brief summary of FJSD’s services.
+After you contact a Family Justice Centre, or Justice Access Centre, an interviewer will talk to you about your reasons for making contact and provide a brief summary of FJSD’s services.
 The interviewer will make a preliminary assessment of your needs and you can consider whether the services available might help your family.

-If you want to proceed with services you will see a Family Justice Counsellor or a Child Support Officer, usually within 1 to 2 weeks from your initial contact with FJSD.
+If you want to proceed with services, you will have an appointment with a Family Justice Counsellor or a Child Support Officer.
 After speaking with you, the Family Justice Counsellor or Child Support Officer will contact the other party if:

 - you are interested in mediation